fatcrapinmybutt/fredprime-legal-system/README.md

 ## Repository Contents

-- `firstimport.json` – A short Python script that creates `fredprime_litigation_system.json` describing the FRED PRIME configuration.
-The resulting JSON file is written to `/mnt/data` when the script is executed.
+- `build_system.py` – Python helper that generates `fredprime_litigation_system.json` describing the FRED PRIME configuration.
+The resulting JSON file is written to `/mnt/data` by default.
 - `FRED_Codex_Bootstrap.py` – Downloads the stage two deployment archive from `FRED_STAGE2_URL`, verifies its SHA256 checksum using `FRED_STAGE2_SHA256`, and extracts the archive.
 - `EPOCH_UNPACKER_ENGINE_v1.py` – Extracts ZIP archives, performs OCR, and tags exhibits.
 Can run with a GUI or in headless mode.

-## Configuration

-The script expects an environment variable named `FREDPRIME_REPO_PATH`.
-Set this variable to the path or URL of the repository you want to reference before running the script.
-The default value `/path/to/repo` is only a placeholder and should be replaced with the intended source.

 ## Usage